-When two or more projects maintain the same competitive score, OHFA will use the following two tiebreakers to determine the selection order:
+When two or more projects maintain the same competitive score, OHFA will use the following tiebreakers to determine the selection order:

-- 1. Projects located in a county with the lowest number of New Affordability LIHTC units generated in the county over the past 5 years - Project is in a census tract which has not received a new construction LIHTC award in census tract (or other geography, such as zip code) from past two program yearsGreatest number of affordable housing units.

-- Greatest number of ELI (30% AMGI) units - Project with the lowest Ohio LIHTC per unit. - 3.
-ProjectProjects located in counties with the lowest number of New Affordability LIHTC units generated in the county over the past 5 yearsGreatest number of affordable housing units - 4.
+- 1. Project is in a census tract which has not received a new affordability LIHTC\ award (or other geography, such as zip code) from past two program years (9% LIHTC and 4% LIHTC in 2023-2024 and Ohio LIHTC SFY 2024-2025) - 2.
+Projects located in a county with the lowest number of New Affordability LIHTC\ units generated in the county over the past 5 years (2020-2024 calendar years) - 3.
+Highest number of affordable housing units - 4.
 Project with the lowest Ohio LIHTC per unit - 5.
 Project with the lowest Ohio Housing Trust Fund per unit, if applicable - 6.
-Largest number of bedrooms for population served

-- 7. Highest Discount to Market Rent percentage 8.
-Population served- opposite of project already funded for competing pool to balance 9.
-Greatest number of ELI (30% AMGI) units 10.
-Lottery draw
+Highest number of bedrooms for subpool - 7.
+Highest Area of Opportunity raw score - 8.
+Highest number of ELI (30% AMGI) units - 9.
+OHFA Discretion